Beneficiaries and Impacts in Our Communities

-Based in Silicon Valley, Second Harvest Food Bank of Santa Clara and San Mateo Counties is one of the largest food banks in the nation.
+Based in Silicon Valley, Second Harvest of Silicon Valley is one of the largest food banks in the nation.
 Currently providing food to more than one quarter of a million people every month, Second Harvest is a trusted community-based organization that was founded in 1974.
 Despite the immense wealth in Silicon Valley, and partly due to the high cost of living, hunger and malnutrition are pervasive.
-The Food Bank distributes nutritious food, including more fresh produce than any other food bank in the country, through a network of more than 320 nonprofit partners at more than 850 sites.
-Second Harvest is pursuing innovative efforts to increase access to food resources as it seeks to feed an additional 100,000 hungry people each month.
+The Food Bank distributes nutritious food, including more fresh produce than almost any other food bank in the country, through a network of 300 nonprofit partners at 905 sites.
+Second Harvest is pursuing innovative efforts to increase access to food resources as it seeks to feed additional hungry people each month.
 To reach more people, it connects those in need to federal nutrition programs and other food resources.
 To learn more about how Second Harvest is building a hunger-free community, visit SHFB.org.

 “Thanks to the support of Silicon Valley Leadership Group and the donation from the Turkey Trot, Second Harvest Food Bank of Santa Clara and San Mateo Counties will be able to provide 2.9 million additional pounds of fresh fruits and vegetables to feed hungry families in our community.
 Second Harvest already distributes more fresh produce than any other food bank in the U.S. and remains committed to ensuring that anyone who needs a healthy meal can get one.”